syncfusion-content/java-file-format-docs/java-file-formats/word-library/overview.md

 * Microsoft Word 2016
 * Microsoft Word 2019

 T> You may face memory leak in Java and it throws an error “java.lang.
 OutOfMemoryError” exception.
-Usually, this occurs due to insufficient space to allocate an object in the Java heap.
-To avoid this kind of problems, we suggest to increase the heap size.
+Usually, this occurs due to insufficient RAM heap space to allocate an object in the Java heap.
+To avoid this kind of problems, we suggest to increase the RAM heap size.